tempertemper/sublime-text/README.md

 Many of these packages have their own configuration.
 The config files are in this repo and should be added to `~/Library/Application Support/Sublime Text 3/Packages/User/`.

-### Color Highlighter

-If not already installed, run `brew install ImageMagick`, which gets the gutter icons working.
-From the (annoying) series of dropdown menus, choose the following:

-- Tools → Color Highlighter → Color Highlighters → Highlight colors in selected text → Inline highlighting style → Filled
-- Tools → Color Highlighter → Color Highlighters → Highlight colors in all text → Inline highlighting style → Text
-- Tools → Color Highlighter → Color Highlighters → Highlight colors in all text → Gutter icon style → Circle

-All the rest should be 'None'.

-See `ColorHighlighter.sublime-settings` file in this repo, which should live in `~/Library/Application Support/Sublime Text 3/Packages/User/ColorHighlighter.sublime-settings`

 ### MarkdownEditing